 Special Christmas workshops were held at St Clement’s Church and St George’s Church, Chesterton at the beginning of Advent, exploring the much-loved story of the very first Christmas.

-The first schools’ exhibition in 2018 will be on a theme for Lent at the Church of the Good Shepherd, 19–23 February.
 Each session for a class of 30 children lasts approximately 1 ½ hours.
 Transport can be provided.
 For more information and to book, please contact us at email@example.com